shailajakgit/Named_Entity_Recognition/README.txt

 ********************************************************************************************************************************
 Objective
 =========
 This project aims at classifying words into one of the predefined classes, given a text in which the words appear.
-The problem statement and data are from Stanford NLP course -cs224n.
+The problem statement, data and some of the data preprocessing code are from Stanford NLP course -cs224n.
 The code is my implementation of the solution to the Named Entity Recognition (NER) problem using simple RNNs and RNNs with GRU cells.

 Evaluation Metric: F1-Score.